t3dotgg/t3-astro/src/pages/blog/posts/types-and-nextjs.md

 ## Next is a (type) safety risk

 This statement is bold, but this problem is large enough to justify it IMO.
+Know that it comes from a place of love.

 It is hard to believe that the biggest breach in contract for my type system exists within any given file in the Next.js `pages` directory, but it's the reality I'm here to shout about.